Fly less? Go vegan? How people can take climate action

 Billions of people have a carbon footprint far below nine tonnes of CO2-equivalent.

-There also need to be shifts in culture and social norms, business investment, political drivers from institutions, and changes in infrastructure.
+There is also a need for shifts in culture and social norms, business investment, political drivers from institutions, and changes in infrastructure.